atrbyg24/transmuter/README.md

 The expected number of rolls (excluding starting substats) is 2.48792 The average CV with average rolls is 29.620271999999996 The average CV with min rolls is 24.4142848

+One can calculate by hand that the expected number of rolls for the original method is 13/6 and the expected number of rolls for the firstTwo method is 19/6.
+For the lastTwo, one can compute it using a Markov Chain, but I decided to write a script instead.

+Conclusion:
+Depending on how the change is implemented, there will not be a drastic change to the average quality of an artifact created by the transmuter.
+However psychologically and emotionally, the players might benefit since the most disappointing outcomes are no longer possible.